Indian feudalism: Madras Presidency

 Several zamindaris were established in the Madras Presidency (present-day Tamil Nadu and adjoining areas) from 1799 onwards.
 The largest of these were Arni, Ramnad, Ganapur and Sivaganga.
 The zamindari settlement was based on a similar settlement established in Bengal.
 The Zamindari settlement of Madras was largely unsuccessful and was wrapped up in 1852.
 However, a few zamindaris remained till India's independence in 1947.

 North Arcot

 North Arcot region was under jagirdars until the Indian independence.
 The largest estate was that of Arni, a Deshastha family.
 Arni estate was larger than Sandur princely state.

 Northern Andhra

 The Northern Andhra region was under Telaga doras until the Indian independence.
 The largest estate was that of Vizianagaram under the Poosapati kshatriya family.

 Rayalaseema

 The Rayalaseema region was under Ayyagaru until the independence.
 The largest estate was that of Panyam; which was ruled by a Deshastha family of Vishvamitra gotra (lineage).

-Vidarbha

-The feudal lords in Vidarbha region are notorious for their oppressive rule.